 Why Spaced Repetition is SO Important for USMLE Studies?

 Spaced Repetition for USMLE and MCAT Practice

-So, you’re planning out your study for your upcoming USMLE exam and have made the perfect schedule, and you are doing everything you can to ensure that you are covering the highest-yield material in the most efficient way.
-The problem is that many students have many of the elements that it takes to achieve success on the USMLE, including an organized schedule, a core series of resources and plenty of practice tests to gauge your progress.
+So, you’re planning out your study for your upcoming MCAT or USMLE exam and have made the perfect schedule, and you are doing everything you can to ensure that you are covering the highest-yield material in the most efficient way.
+The problem is that many students have many of the elements that it takes to achieve success on the MCAT or USMLE, including an organized schedule, a core series of resources and plenty of practice tests to gauge your progress.
 You might be wondering, then why doesn’t everyone score so highly when many students have the appropriate strategy for success lined up?

 The reason has a lot to do with the fact that many students just go through the motions, like a checklist.
 Block of 40 UW.
 Done.
 Review of 4 Sketchy Micro videos.
 Done.
 Reading the MSK chapter of First Aid.
 Done.